mattermost/docs/source/deployment/ldap-group-sync.rst

 Disabling and Re-activating AD/LDAP Users
 -----------------------------------------

-If a member is removed from an AD/LDAP group, deactivated in AD/LDAP, or filtered from the AD/LDAP user filter, that member loses access to Mattermost.
+From Mattermost Server v5.36, if a member is removed from an AD/LDAP group, deactivated in AD/LDAP, or filtered from the AD/LDAP user filter, that member loses access to Mattermost.

 If that member is later re-added, reactivated, or included in the user filter, they aren't automatically re-added to Mattermost groups.
 A System Admin must re-add that member manually to Mattermost teams and channels.